Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 python iir_filter_design.py -p
 ```

-If you need to see the filtered signal (to compare with the result of the simulation)
+If you need to see the filtered signal (to compare with the result of the simulation), run:

 ```shell
 python iir_filter_design.py -t